oss-slu/5930/yg-drone-control-mobile.md

 - Drone Connection: Allow for the establishment of a link between the mobile app and the drone in order to control its motions and activities.
 - Drone Status Monitoring: Displays real-time information about the state of the drone, such as battery level, altitude, speed, and GPS coordinates.
 - Camera Control: Allows users to control the drone's camera, including adjusting tilt, pan, zoom, and capturing photos or recording videos.

+**SERVANT AS LEADER**

+Listening and Empathy: As a servant leader within the drone mobile controller app development group, an individual should actively listen to team members', stakeholders', and end-users' wants and concerns.
+They can grasp the concerns and goals of others and include their input and viewpoints into the growth process by displaying empathy.

+Collaboration and teamwork: Servant leadership in the app development group entails cultivating a collaborative and welcoming team atmosphere.
+The servant leader would inspire team members to communicate openly, trust, and cooperate.
+They would provide opportunity for everyone to contribute their unique skills and ideas, while also valuing varied viewpoints and encouraging a sense of shared ownership and accomplishment.

+Servant Leadership in Action: As a servant leader, someone who works with the drone mobile controller app development group would actively participate in the development process.
+They would set a good example by accepting accountability for their actions and decisions.
+They would help team members, assist in overcoming obstacles, and guarantee that the project moves forward smoothly and effectively.

+Personal Development: A servant leader understands the value of personal development to better serve others.
+They would look for opportunities to improve their technical skills, drone industry knowledge, and leadership talents.
+They would become more productive in servicing the team and providing a high-quality app if they constantly improved themselves.